Podcast: Play in new window | Download

 A brand identity needs to work for everyone.
 It has to work for you, your team members, and your clients.

-A good personal financial advisor brand is:
+A good personal wealth management brand is:

 - Distinct – it has to stand out.
 This is where financial advisors brands typically fail.